KishoreVB70/escrowNFT-Decade/README.md

 brownie compile
 ```

-result if the compilation is successful
+This should be displayed if the compilation is successful
 ![brownie compile](images/3.png)

 Now, we need to deploy our smart contract to the blockchain.
 First create a new file `scripts/deploy.py` and add the following code to it.